mzallaghi4/NumericalMaths/README.md

-# Numerical Methods for Partial Differential Equations (PDEs)
+# Numerical Maths

-In this repository I will discuss the various numerical solution methods of partial differential equations (PDEs).
+In this repository I will discuss the Numerical Maths

+## Outline
+Numerical Analysis

+Numerical Linear Algebra

-# Lessons
+## Lessons

 I will cover the following numerical techniques:
 - Finite Differenece Methods